Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ```

 ### Convert TechnoType on impact
-- Warheads can now change TechnoTypes of affected units to other Types.
-This feature has the same limitations as [Ares' Type Conversion](https://ares-developers.github.io/Ares-docs/new/typeconversion.html). ***This feature does not support Ares' new entities.*** This means that i.e. upon converting to a unit with AttachEffect, the effect ***will not*** be present.
+- Warheads can now change TechnoTypes of affected units to other Types in the same category (infantry to infantry, vehicles to vehicles, aircraft to aircraft).
+This feature has the same limitations as [Ares' Type Conversion](https://ares-developers.github.io/Ares-docs/new/typeconversion.html). ***This feature does not support Ares' new entities.*** This means that i.e. upon converting to a unit with AttachEffect, the effect ***will not*** be present. ***This feature does not support BuildingTypes at the moment.***
   - `Converts` enables the logic.
   - `Converts.From` specifies which TechnoTypes are valid for conversion.
 This entry can have many types listed, meanging that many types will be converted at once.
   - `Converts.To` specifies which TechnoTypes are the result of converion.
 This entry should have the same length as `Converts.From`, as every listed type can convert separately.